-8 Long-Selling Japanese Rice Crackers to Try
+8 Best Japanese Rice Crackers You Should Try

-8 Best Japanese Rice Crackers
+8 Best Japanese Rice Crackers to Try

 1. Kaki no Tane (柿の種)

-The original product was introduced by Naniwaya Seika Confectionery in 1923, and now Kaki no Tane has become a snack food that represents Japan.
+The original product was introduced by Naniwaya Seika Confectionery in 1923, and now Kaki no Tane has become a snack that represents Japan.

 2. Kabukiage (歌舞伎揚)